YuBaichuan2000/workout-tracker/README.md

 * How to use JWT for user authentication, how to protect React components and backend routes
 * How to use Passport and Google OAuth2.0 to set up user authentication via Google

+## Technical Decisions
+* Tradeoff between JWT and cookie-session
+* Migrate to HTTP-only cookie for JWT to safeguard against XSS

 ## Bugs Fixed
 * Backend redirect route not found in frontend, solution: use redirect/rewrite route rule to fallback to index.html for route handling

 ## Future Work focused on Backend